jackzhu2050/jackzhu2050.github.io/_posts/2022-02-24-harry-potter-socerer-stone.md

 comments: true
 ---

 I cannot clearly remembered which year it was when I went to a theater with my wife at a deep night to watch one of the *Harry Potter* movies in Beijing.
 We were sitting at the 1st row and the rightmost seats, which made it a less pleasant experience.
 But it's still a cherished memory I always think of.
-One reason is that it was a sweet night for me and my then girlfriend and also the movies was good and we talked about it on the way home.
+One reason is that it was a sweet night for me and my then girlfriend and also the movie was good and we talked about it a lot on the way home.

-*Harry Potter* might be assumed as a kids' book, which might be true, but I enjoy it a lot too.
+*Harry Potter* might be assumed as a kids' book, which is true, but I enjoy it a lot too.
 I have a box of Harry Potter books on my shelf, which seem to be easy to identify and pick up.
 Therefore, I start reading it now.

 ![harry](../images/harry-potter.png)

 Hero's stories are everywhere and turn up now and then.
-And like *Hero's journey*, the path to become a hero seems to be similar which even we can identify a pattern. *Harry Potter* is not an exception, but with a different setting, i.e magic world.
-As a kid, we like daydreaming a lot of *what if I were a* kinda things, and we love magic so much.
+And like *Hero's journey*, the path to become a hero seems to be similar which even we can devise a pattern. *Harry Potter* is not an exception, but with a different setting, i.e magic world.
+As a kid, we like daydreaming a lot of *what if I were a ...* kinda things, and we love magic so much.
 My daughter has a case which holds several simple instruments which could play and make her be a magician.
 She enjoys playing such magics to my nephew -- a little boy -- and each time, we can hear the unceasing giggles even when she has already played to him for many times.

 Years ago, when my daughter was very little, I used to tell the stories of *Harry Potter* to her while we walk together along the road.
 And I made the stories short in sections and she always asked me to tell more.
 And it stopped for some reason I couldn't remember, but the story wasn't fully told due to her primary school life and my out-of-stock of the story.